 - Meanwhile, in a medium bowl, beat the heavy cream until it thickens.
 Gradually add the powdered sugar.
 Whip until stiff peaks form (when you pull the beaters straight up, the peaks will not fall over).
 Set aside.

 - In a large bowl, beat together the cream cheese, granulated sugar, and vanilla until smooth.
 Fold in the whipped cream.

 - Spread the cream cheese mixture evenly into the cooled tart pan.

 - Now this where you have to draw.
 It is a very easy technique.
-Use a piping bag or whatever you have and fill it with the sauce.
-Start from the center and make a continuous circle starting from the center and finishing around the edge.
+Use a piping bag and fill it with the sauce.
+Start from the center and make a continuous circle starting from the center and finishing around the edges.
 Take a pin or toothpick and divide it into 4, make more divisions and you would see the pattern beginning to form up.